DevGW/Gist2Joplin/README.md

 A tool for organization, second to none.
 Gist2Joplin, a melody of code and art,
 A symphony of collaboration, forever in our heart._

+## Contributing

+Contributions to Gist2Joplin are welcome!
+If you find any issues or have suggestions for improvement, please submit an issue or a pull request.
+Follow these guidelines when contributing:

+- Fork the repository and create a new branch for your contribution.
+- Ensure your code follows the established coding conventions.
+- Write tests for any new functionality or modifications.

+Gist2Joplin is distributed under the [MIT License](LICENSE.md).

 ### tags: python, github, joplin